Home Inspector Blog

 There is also the issue I see in some flipped houses where the stove is moved from an exterior wall towards a more central location.
 Rarely is the ventilation factored in and while it actually is NOT required by any building codes, it won’t take long for the lack of a kitchen fan to become unpleasant.

 We always have a child and sometimes more than one in our house.
 As great as kids are, there can be no doubt they are noisy.
 With an open concept house, the sounds of children (or their favourite shows) can travel throughout the home.

 Any home built before the 80s almost always has asbestos in it.
 While generally harmless if left alone, it becomes very dangerous when disturbed.
 Always assume any home built before the 80s has asbestos in the walls until proven otherwise.

 For these reasons and many more, it is important to think twice before knocking down walls.
 TV shows are designed to provide a WOW factor but as a homeowner, unforeseen issues can develop after the sledgehammers are brought in and the walls come down.

 It’s a common horror movie cliché that a fuse blows and needs to be replaced in a dark, cold basement.
 In reality, however, most of what I and other local inspectors see during inspections are circuit breakers, an example of which is pictured below and looks like a series of light switches.
 There are two basic types of overcurrent protection: fuses and circuit breakers.

-If I see fuses in a service panel, I will always advise getting an electrician to evaluate the system and recommend it should be replaced with circuit breakers.
+If I see fuses in a service panel, I will always advise getting an electrician to evaluate the system and generally recommend it should be replaced with modern panel with circuit breakers.
 What’s wrong with fuses?
 There are several concerns:

 Fuses Have to Be Replaced